 IVORY SOAP SLIME

 We stumbled upon this as a happy accident!
-Ivory soap slime is made with a couple bars of ivory soap and a cool science experiment!
+Ivory soap slime is made with a couple of bars of ivory soap and a cool science experiment!

+TELL ME!
+SHOW ME!
 I would love to hear which of these alternative slime recipes you tried, which ones you loved, which ones failed, or which ones you reinvented!

 No more having to print out a WHOLE blog post for just one recipe!

 Get our basic slime recipes in an easy to print format so you can knock out the activities!

 WHICH ALTERNATIVE SLIME RECIPES WILL YOU TRY NEXT?